FOSSEE/sees/latex/handout.rst

 Bibliography styles are files that tell BibTeX how to format the information stored in the ``.bib`` database file.
 The style file for this example is ``plain.bst``.
 Note that you do not need to add the ``.bst`` extension to the filename.
 If you wish to achieve a particular style of listing the bibliography items and citing them, you should use an appropriate style file.

-The ``bibliography`` command specifies the file that shoule be used as the database for references.
+The ``bibliography`` command specifies the file that should be used as the database for references.
 The file used in this example is ``LaTeX.bib``

 Compiling
 +++++++++